Tuscany Cycling Tour

 Discover the Chianti, Val d’Orcia & San Gimignano

 Have you been dreaming of cycling through Tuscany?
-Picture this, riding along rolling ridgelines of green hills, past endless rows of vineyards & olive groves.
-Brush past fields of wild red poppies.
+Picture this, riding along rolling ridgelines of green hills, past endless rows of vineyards & olive groves & brushing past fields of wild red poppies.
 On this Tuscany Cycling Tour you’ll climb to medieval walled cities where you’ll feast on fresh pasta with rich sauces.

 There really is only one Tuscany, and Lifecycles Travel has combined the best cycling routes with the most authentic dining experiences.
 This carefully crafted bespoke itinerary brings you to the absolute best of Toscana.
 Join us for 9 days in Tuscany & have the ride of your life.

 We pride ourselves on creating experiences that are ideal for everyone.
 Don't let the spectacular scenery fool you there are challenging routes, but it's your choice to take them.
 Multiple daily ride options cater for both avid and recreational cyclists.
 Whether you want to go hard or go easy on any day, we’ve got the rides, support and logistics to suit you.

 Road and E-bike rental is available on this trip.
 Bikes can be damaged in transit.
 That's why we suggest renting a bike.
 Take the hassle out of your travel and arrive in Italy ready to ride.
 Choose from a selection of premium Willier models to suit your taste and ability.
 Request bike rental in your booking and we will request more specifics and pair you with your ideal bike.

 Single Supplement $1200 additional

 For solo travellers who desire a private room at each hotel.

 Thursday 14th May – Trip commences at Florence Airport